guileen/guileen.github.com/_posts/2015-09-28-scheme-base-object-notation-language.md

 }
 ```

-For a mobile app, first you can download scheme head only once, and then you only need receive the body part.
+On the client, you can download head once, and body multiple time.